damiaaaan/damiaaaan/README.md

 **About Me!**

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning GraphQL
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything